-"If the hip replacement fails in the long term, it generally fails in a predictable fashion- unlike for instance failures in cement-less metal-on-metal hip replacements and resurfacing metal on metal hip arthroplasty.
+"If the hip replacement fails in the long term, it generally fails in a predictable fashion- unlike for instance failures in metal-on-metal hip replacements.
 This is important as failed hip replacements will need to be reconstructed and revision operations can be very tricky if hip replacements fail in unpredictable ways.
 The Exeter hip allows greater flexibility and ease of revision if re-do surgery is required.
 Most important of all, my own patients are very pleased with their clinical and functional outcome and I make a lot of friends doing this procedure!"

-"I do not use this prosthesis exclusively because I often perform complex hip replacements in young patients with very specific anatomical abnormalities and also revision hip replacements where it is necessary to utilise other implants to address bony or soft tissue abnormalities.
+"I do not use this prosthesis exclusively because I often perform complex hip replacements in young-ish patients with very specific anatomical abnormalities and also revision hip replacements where it is necessary to utilise other implants to address bony or soft tissue abnormalities.
 However I do try whenever possible to utilise the above implants.
-Alternative implants are the use of Trabecular Metal Augments and cement-less shells or cups (e.g. produced by Zimmer Inc.)"
+I use Tritanium uncemented acetabular components when performing robot-arm assisted total hip replacements and uncemented Accolade femoral implants.”

 Q4: If you regularly use more than one type of prosthesis what informs your decision on which to use?

-"The decision making revolves around the bony and soft tissue abnormalities encountered in patients with shallow hips (e.g. patients with “developmental dysplasia of the hip” or after trauma)."
+"The decision making revolves around the bony anatomy, as we are all different size and shape wise, and soft tissue abnormalities encountered in patients with shallow hips (e.g. patients with “developmental dysplasia of the hip” or after trauma)."

-"I utilise what I refer to as an “Optimally Invasive” Total hip replacement approach using a minimally invasive posterior approach tailored to the individual requirements of the patient I see.
+"I utilise what I refer to as an “Optimally Invasive” Total hip replacement approach using a minimally invasive posterior approach tailored to the individual requirements of the patient I see, combined with robot-arm assisted hip replacement (MAKO, Stryker).
 Often this is combined with a rehabilitation program of exercises and enhanced recovery protocol, which is again tailored to the individual patient.
 Because I perform a large number of hip replacements in the under 60 year old patient, my average patient length of stay is short (less than 3 nights), patients recover more quickly than average, and achieve very high patient satisfaction rates."

 "Individual assessment of the patient is crucial.
 Firstly, it is important to establish that the procedure is required (I know this sounds self- evident, but it is not always the case that a hip replacement is appropriate), and that a good and improved outcome from prior to hip replacement is anticipated.
 The prosthesis utilised is important but what is more important is to be sure your surgeon performs a large number of hip replacements a year as studies indicate that there is a strong correlation between volume of surgery performed in a year and good clinical outcomes.
-In general I would prefer a cemented hip replacement utilising an Exeter Femoral Stem and a highly crossed link polyethylene acetabular component with a ceramic femoral head or metal head."
+In general I would prefer a cemented hip replacement utilising an Exeter Femoral Stem (uncemented Accolade in under-55’s) and a Tritanium uncemented acetabular component (Stryker) highly crossed link polyethylene acetabular liner with a ceramic femoral head or metal head."

 "Be sure you are assessed by an experienced high-volume hip surgeon (e.g. someone who performs more than100 hip replacements a year) who should advise you on whether or not hip replacement is required, what to expect, and his approach (preferably an ‘optimally’ invasive approach).
+I would opt for enabling technology in the form of Robot-arm Assisted hip replacement, given that it allows for an individualised surgical plan, custom-made to the patient, and precise and accurate implantation of the hip replacement, meaning you have a higher likelihood of reduced complications such as leg length inequality and hip dislocation.
 Ideally they will have good links with well- regarded physiotherapists, an enhanced protocol, good Patient Reported Outcome Measures (PROMS), a good reputation and good patient feedback.
-In this way you will be in good hands!"
+In this way you will know you are in good hands!"

 See also answers from the following hip replacement experts: